brotherhoodMonk/gyan/rct.md

 ============
 virtual DOM

+Virtual Dom is node tree that lists attribute , elements to properties and object.

 The virtual DOM is an in-memory representation of the real DOM.
+The Virtual DOM is an abstraction of the HTML DOM.
+It is lightweight and detached from the browser-specific implementation details.
+Since the DOM itself was already an abstraction, the virtual DOM is, in fact, an abstraction of an abstraction.

 By comparing changes between a virtual DOM and the real DOM USING DIFFING PROCESS, rendering engines can more efficiently determine what actually needs to be updated.
 This avoids unnecessary redrawing of DOM nodes as only elements that have changed are redrawn.
 Without the virtual DOM, every element is redrawn regardless of whether or not it has changed.
 This adds a huge performance boost to DOM manipulation since redrawing elements is an expensive process.

+Manipulating the DOM is slow.
+Manipulating the virtual DOM is much faster, because nothing gets drawn onscreen.

+Dom

+The DOM is an interface to an HTML document.
+It is used by browsers as a first step towards determining what to render in the viewport, and
+Javascript programs can modifyit to change  the content, structure, or styling of the page.

+The DOM is an object-based representation of the source HTML document.
+I The object structure of the DOM is represented by what is called a “node tree”.

 What is the Shadow DOM?
 The shadow DOM is a way of encapsulating the implementation of web components.
 Using the shadow DOM, you can hide the implementation details of a web component from the regular DOM tree.
 A popular example is the HTML5 slider input.
 While the regular DOM recognizes this as a simple <input/> tag, there is underlying HTML and CSS that make up the slide feature.
 This sub-tree of DOM nodes is hidden from the main DOM to encapsulate the implementation of the HTML5 slider.
 Additionally, the CSS properties for the slider are isolated from the rest of the DOM.
 This provides an isolated scope that prevents the component's styles from overriding other CSS properties defined elsewhere.